 Sam and Libby troubled children with a dark secret.
 Also Allison and Jack parents to Sam and Libby.

 How they all hang together you will need to read the book.
 I strongly urge you to do so.
-I don’t think you will be disappointed.
+I don’t think you will not be disappointed.

 To be completely I wasn’t reading this for a review I doubt I would have finished.
 Billed as story of a dysfunctional family and psychological thriller I think it could have been so much better.